Signed in as:

 Many of the gems in the Kristofferson songbook have become timeless standards: Me and Bobby McGee, Help Me Make it Through the Night, For the Good Times, Why Me, Loving Her Was Easier, Sunday Mornin' Comin' Down, Silver-Tongued Devil and I, The Pilgrim: Chapter 33.

 His songs have been covered by a wide variety of music legends, from Johnny Cash to Elvis to Frank Sinatra.
 The most famous cover of his songs may be Janis Joplin's version of "Me and Bobby McGee."
 She recorded the song shortly before her death in October 1970.
-Kris first heard her version of song after she died.
+Kris first heard her version of the song after she died.

 Johnny Cash gave Kristofferson his first big break as a songwriter.